Aventus-Network-Services/AIPs/AIP/template.md

 status: Draft [All new proposals should be set to Draft]
 type: <Core, Layer 1, Interface, Ecosystem, or Informational>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-requires: <EIP number(s)> (*optional)
+requires: <AIP number(s)> (*optional)
 ---

 This is the suggested template for new AIPs.

 Note that an AIP number will be assigned by an editor.
-When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
+When opening a pull request to submit your AIP, please use an abbreviated title in the filename, `aip-draft_title_abbrev.md`.

 The title should be 44 characters or less.
-It should not repeat the EIP number in title, irrespective of the category.
+It should not repeat the AIP number in title, irrespective of the category.

 ## Abstract/Summary